Prospector’s Concentration in Financials

 We also believe the unique way we analyze balance sheets and utilize regulatory databases gives us a considerable edge compared to other managers who look at these same industries.
 Many investors are primarily focused on regulatory filings like 10-Ks and 10-Qs.
 While we analyze these reports, we have analytical processes in place to also utilize statutory statements and other regulatory filings that other managers may not have the expertise, capabilities or time to dig into.

-Lastly, in terms of a broader reason to pay attention to financials today, between 2002 and 2006, financials made up over 20% of the S&P 500 Index.1 Today, the sector accounts for approximately just 11%.Similar to the decreasing weights of other sectors in major indices (which have been displaced, in part, by ballooning tech companies’ market caps), investors likely have less exposure to these segments of the economy than they realize.
+Lastly, in terms of a broader reason to pay attention to financials today, between 2002 and 2006, financials made up over 20% of the S&P 500 Index.1 Today, the sector accounts for approximately 13%.Similar to the decreasing weights of other sectors in major indices (which have been displaced, in part, by ballooning tech companies’ market caps), investors likely have less exposure to these segments of the economy than they realize.
 This could result in major repercussions if we experience mean reversion and some of these recently ignored sectors, like financials, outperform and trend back toward their longer-term weightings.

 For more information on what we look for in prospective investments throughout the financials sector, we encourage to explore these two posts that get into more detail: